 Day 15 – Email with a success story

 Regular nurture will produce outstanding results and push people to adopt a distributor mobile sales app that might have never even turned it on in the first place.

-As opposed to launching the tool and hope it works strategy most manufacturers use, this simple methodology will almost guarantee success.
+As opposed to launching an app and hoping it works strategy most manufacturers use, this simple methodology will almost guarantee success.